camrongiuliani/android-iconify/README.md

 ```

 ## Docs and attribution
-Original docs and code is avaliable on [JoanZapata/android-iconify](https://github.com/JoanZapata/android-iconify).
+Original docs and code is available on [JoanZapata/android-iconify](https://github.com/JoanZapata/android-iconify).